E2E Networks Virtual Compute Nodes

 You will be taken to a screen to create a node.
 Click on the ‘Create Node‘ button to create a new Virtual Compute node.

-You can choose from Debian OS/ CentOS/ Ubuntu distributions or E2E Networks one-click applications which include load balancers/ cache accelerators/ web application firewall.
+You can choose from Debian OS/ CentOS/ Ubuntu distributions or E2E Networks one-click applications which include load balancers/ cache accelerators or GPU instances.

-These are images of a different version of operating systems, like CentOS, Windows, Ubuntu or Debian with no additional software.
+These are vanilla images of a different version of operating systems, like CentOS, Windows, Ubuntu or Debian.

 Make a selection from the list.